visgl/deck.gl/docs/developer-guide/custom-layers/prop-types.md

 ## Prop Types and Performance

-The performance of a deck.gl application can be greately improved by limiting the frequency of layer updates.
+The performance of a deck.gl application can be greatly improved by limiting the frequency of layer updates.
 Consider the following app:

 ```jsx
 import React from 'react';